laboon/CS1632_Summer2018/exercises/2/exercise2.md

 ## Grading

 This is an exercise and is thus not graded.
-However, if you complete it in class and can both encode the file `makesecret.txt` and decode the `secret.txt` file, you will win +1 extra credit for D1.
+However, if you complete it BEFORE THE NEXT class and your code can both encode the file `makesecret.txt` and decode the `secret.txt` file, you will win +1 extra credit for D1.
 The first three groups to write the code to do it will win a special prize.

 ## The Caesar Cipher